Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

 #### General Group

-The exploratory analysis of the general group of projects starts with a scatter plot of the amount granted (using a logarithmic scale) to each project by the year of execution of the project.
+The exploratory analysis of the general group of projects shows interesting findings.

+It starts with a scatter plot of the amount granted (using a logarithmic scale) to each project by the year of execution of the project.

 ![Amount granted by year scatter plot](./Images/amount_year_scatter.png)